xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 >
 Advantage?
 >
-If all you want to do is create a new document, you don't need to use git workflows anymore.
+If all you want to do is create a new document/blog, you don't need to use git workflows anymore.
 No more cloning of repos, no more git pull, merge, push to keep your local account up to date.
-Just open up your document in [prose.io](http://prose.io) start writing in markdown.
+Just open up your the relevant location in [prose.io](http://prose.io) and start writing in markdown.